DrewHans/systembuilder/extras/README.md

 # extras

-A place to store scripts that cannot be run while AFK.
+A place to store scripts that should not be run while AFK.

-Most of these require you to be present to supply user input.